leandroadonis86/5G-CPE_NR500-EA-Router/README.md

 - Microsemi MSC Le6943 IC, for SLIC phone line,
 - TDA L69BW, protects voltage on the phone line,
 - Macronix KH25L1606E FlashRom, of 16Mb 64K each block,
-- Globaltech_DS_GS339 Voltage comparator, indicate the battery level on front leds.
+- Globaltech_DS_GS339 Voltage comparator, indicate the battery level on front leds,
+- BCT4221A USB2.0/3.0 Hi-Speed Switches, near USBc connector.

 RG500U-EA include one SPREADTRUM chip UDX710 with Dual-core ARM Cortex-A55 processor Core Embedded, up to 1.35GHz.
 Recommended toolchain use ARMv8.2-A 64bit (aarch64) for UNISOC SC9863A.